mruiz7797/double-seven-guitars/README.md

 ### Business Goals

 - To increase the number of customers deciding to contact for repair
-- To make it easy for customers to access and request repairs
+- To encourage first-time visitors to make a request for services

 ### User Stories